 Other roles have also developed to support GI and non-GI specialist radiographers, and membership of GIRSIG is open to anyone with a GI or fluoroscopic imaging interest.

 GIRSIG started as a series of regional groups, but has developed into a network of individuals with an interest in GI related imaging and fluoroscopy.

 The GIRSIG committee represents members to other organisations such as the Society and College of Radiographers, HCPC, Department of Health, Royal College of Radiologists and the Bowel Cancer Screening Programme.

-The GIRSIG National Committee meets three times a year at the Society and College of Radiographers offices in London.
-Their remit is to organize and run a national weekend conference every two years; respond to members’ issues; respond to national issues (eg bowel screening programme; professional competencies; prescribing) and provide support for members, advise on best practice, audit and research.
+The GIRSIG National Committee meets twice a year, once at the Society and College of Radiographers offices in London, the other by teleconference/ Skype.
+Their remit is to organise and run a national conference once every other year; respond to members’ issues; respond to national issues (e.g. Bowel Cancer Screening Programme; professional competencies; prescribing) and provide support for members, advise on best practice, audit and research.

 GIRSIG, in partnership with the Society and College of Radiographers, is recognised as providing a strong voice for GI radiographers and related workers.